ruby2d/ruby2d.com/_pages/learn/window.md

 ---
 title: The window
-subtitle: Learn how to create and configure a window
+description: Learn how to create and configure a window
 next_topic: 2d-basics
 layout: learn
 ---